mshr-h/gomirror/README.md

 This is a local directory mirroring tool written in Golang.

-- Ubuntu/Windows support (probably works on macOS but not tested.)
+- Ubuntu/Windows support (probably works on macOS but not tested)
 - Support differential copy
 - No config file
 - No external library dependency